StollLab/dive/README.md

 # dive

 ### About
-`dive` is a Python package for Bayesian analysis of dipolar EPR (electron paramagnetic resonance) spectroscopy data.
+`dive` is a Python package for Bayesian analysis of dipolar EPR (electron paramagnetic resonance) spectroscopy data through Markov chain Monte Carlo (MCMC) sampling with the Python package [PyMC](https://www.pymc.io).

 ### Requirements

-`dive` is available for Windows, Mac and Linux systems and requires **Python 3.8** or later and **PyMC 4.0** or later.
+`dive` is available for Windows, Mac and Linux systems and requires **Python 3.8** or later and **PyMC 5.0** or later.

+### Features

+`dive`'s features include:
+- An output InferenceData object containing many random posterior samples for each parameter
+- Full uncertainty quantification for all model parameters, including the distance distribution
+- Visualizations for ensembles of fitted signals and residuals
+- Visualizations for ensembles of fitted distance distributions
+- Histograms for margnialized posteriors of other parameters such as modulation depth and background decay rate

 ### Setup

 As long as `dive` is in a development state, use the following installation procedure:

 If using `conda`, install the following packages to the environment of your choice:

-    conda install mkl-service libpython m2w64-toolchain scipy matplotlib pandas
+    conda install mkl-service scipy matplotlib pandas h5netcdf

 In order to get the newest version of `pymc`, it is necessary to run